-are depreciation rate as follow.
+are dep are depreciation rate as rollow.

 - Buildings & Constructions 5% 20 year 2% 50 year

 - Furniture 20% 5 year

 - Machinery & Equipment 20% 5 year

 - Vehicles 25% 4 year 20% 5 year

 - Integrated Automated systems 20% 5 year

 - Fixtures & fittings 33.3% 3 year 16.7% 6 year

-- Fixtures &fittings rental 33.3% 3 year 16.7% 6 year
+- Fixtures & fittings rental 33.3% 3 year 16.7% 6 year

-- The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each financial position date.
+- Starting from 28 February 2022, fittings depreciation periods have been amended to be 8-10 years by percentages (10% 12.5%) instead of 6 years' percentages (16.7%). - The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each financial position date.
 Assets that are subject to amortization are reviewed for determining the extent of impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable, an asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount. - The recoverable amount is the greater of its value in use or the net salable value of the asset.
 Gains and losses on disposals are determined by comparing proceeds from sale with its carrying amount.
 These are included in other operating revenues (expenses) in the income statement.